EdgyGuy19/IMAGI/README.md

 ### Prompt Templates Customization

-AI-Grader uses two prompt template files in the `AI_api` directory to generate feedback:
+IMAGI uses two prompt template files in the `AI_api` directory to generate feedback:

 - `student.txt`: Controls the format and content of student-facing feedback posted to GitHub issues
 - `teacher.txt`: Used internally for more detailed pedagogical analysis for teaching assistants (not shown to students)